AyaEhab7/Food-Sharing/README.md

 ## Link The App :

 ## Getting started:
-The Food Sharing App connects users to share surplus food items, helping to reduce food waste by facilitating quick and easy sharing of items before they expire.
-The app promotes community engagement and trust among users through a rating and comment system.
+The Food Sharing App connects users who want to share surplus food items with those in need.
+Our mission is to reduce food waste while fostering community spirit.
+Whether you have extra groceries or you're looking for something to enjoy, this app makes it easy to share and find food before it expires.
+Join us in making a difference, one meal at a time!
 ## Attributions:

 ## Technologies used: